On Tuesday, the 3rd of April, I was doing math in my…

 What Is an XML Sitemap?

 HTML sitemaps and XML sitemaps are very similar in that they both list a website’s crucial pages.
-This allows Google (or any other search engine crawler) to find, crawl, and understand the website’s structure, which is essential for how it ranks in organic search results.
+This allows Google (or any other search engine crawler) to find, crawl, and understand the website’s structure, which is essential to its ranking in organic search results.

-XML sitemaps are more focused on assisting search engine crawlers in finding every URL of every piece of content on your page and properly indexing it, making your content more visible for specific search queries on the search results pages.
+XML sitemaps are focused on helping search engine crawlers find every URL for every piece of content on your page and properly index it, making your content more visible for specific search queries on search results pages.

 It helps search engines like Google determine how your website is set up.